About The Phenotyping Core

 The phenotyping core interacts with Johns Hopkins faculty and cores with diverse phenotyping and research expertise ranging from live animal imaging to metabolomics.
 View a list of participating faculty, and their areas of expertise.
 Also search iLAB for other JH research cores.

-Necropsy and histopathology are used to characterize and confirm important research findings, and to diagnose unexpected findings or problems in a research project.
+Necropsy and histopathology to characterize and confirm important research findings, and diagnose unexpected findings or problems in a colony or research project.

-Board certified pathologists can apply standardized scoring systems for neoplastic, toxic, and inflammatory lesions.
+Board certified pathologists can analyze and score neoplastic, toxic, and inflammatory changes.